rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-018/index.md

 [Dwarf World][dwarf-world] by [Alex Ene][@_AlexEne_] has added a couple of updates and improvements:

-- Dynamic ligths and light propagation so deeper caves are darker.
+- Dynamic lights and light propagation so deeper caves are darker.
 - An in-game feedback button that people can use to report bugs or just give general feedback.
 - All random numbers are from seeded generators so it makes bugs easier